-After you are admitted to UMBC, you will need to work with your most recent school to release your SEVIS record (your I-20 record) to UMBC.
-Your current school will need a copy of your admission letter, and the UMBC I-20 transfer form.
+After you are admitted to UMBC, your most recent school will need to release your SEVIS record (your I-20 record) to UMBC.

-You must submit these documents to IES before our office can issue a new I-20 form.
+You must complete this process before our office can issue a new I-20 form.
 You may receive an I-20 that indicates “transfer pending” and later another I-20 that says “continued attendance” after the semester begins.
 Please be sure to get your “continued attendance” I-20 within 30 days after the semester begins, though we should be contacting you about this.